-The University of Michigan seeks to provide an environment free of the adverse effects of alcohol and other drug abuse.
-Alcohol abuse is a major national public health issue on college campuses.
+The University of Michigan seeks to provide an environment free of the adverse effects of alcohol and other drug use.
+Excessive alcohol use is a major national public health issue on college campuses.
 Behaviors related to alcohol and other drug use can lead to life-altering consequences such as regretted decisions, lost academic potential, discipline, arrest and serious harm to self and others.

 Members of the university community can be held accountable for violations of federal, state and local laws and ordinances, as well as the University Policy on Alcohol and Other Drug Use and the Statement of Student Rights and Responsibilities.

 It is illegal to drink alcohol if you are under 21 and can result in a Minor-in-Possession (MIP) violation.

 It is illegal to purchase, provide or serve alcohol to anyone under 21.

 The body is considered a container.
 If someone under the age of 21 has consumed alcohol and police have a reasonable suspicion that they have been consuming alcohol, police can issue an MIP.

 Drinking and Driving:

 It is illegal for those 21 and older to drive with a blood alcohol content (BAC) of .08 or higher, or any BAC if driver appears impaired.

 It is illegal to serve anyone under 21 at a private party.

 Hosts can be held responsible for injuries an intoxicated person causes or incurs at and after leaving a party.